njordhov/docker-shadow-cljs/README.md

 ## Benefits

 - Quickly and easily set up a Shadow CLJS based development environment
-- Lower the barrier to developing and contributing to ClojureScript projects
+- Avoid having to install a build environment in your file system
-- Avoid the hassle of installing a build environment on your local system
+- Lower the barrier for contributing to ClojureScript projects
 - Ensure a consistent and predictable development environment
 - Improve security by isolating the development environment from your system
 - Simplify cleanup after development by avoiding pollution of the host filesystem

-You can provide these benefits for any ClojureScript project by copying the [docker-compose.yml](docker-compose.yml) configuration file into its repository.
+You can provide any ClojureScript project with these benefits by copying the [docker-compose.yml](docker-compose.yml) configuration file into its repository.

 ## Prerequisites